 Bodega Taberna Rafae (Calle Deanes, 2) was the first place I ever dined at in Cordoba, and, as I thought that tapas are very-very small, I ordered 4 different types.
-The waiter did not say anything, so I did not expect so much food 🙂 Croquettes – fried rolls with mashed potatoes and jamon (or fish, or other fillings) – are very popular, and were delicious!
+The waiter did not say anything, so I did not expect so much food 🙂 Croquettes – fried rolls with bechamel sauce and jamon (or fish, or other fillings) – are very popular, and were delicious!
 A part of their menu with prices is below.

 What to eat in Cordoba

 In addition to the food I mentioned above, you might want to try these tapas as well.

 Eggplants are very popular.
 I ordered them in the Taberna Rafae, and they brought me a huge portion of eggplant fried in breadcrumbs.